phpbench/phpbench/README.md

 How it works
 ------------

-PhpBench is inspired by PhpUnit.
+PhpBench is inspired by [PHPUnit](https://github.com/phpunit/phpunit).
 Basically, you create a class.
 Each method which begins with `bench` is executed by the benchmark runner and the time it took to execute it is recorded.

-The class name must end with `Bench` (this is just to optimize finding
+The class name must end with `Bench` (this is just to optimize finding benchmark files).
-        benchmark files).

 The method is known as the benchmark *subject* and each method optionally accepts an `Iteration` from which can be accessed contextual information.